 5.18.36 Candidate Cell TCI States Activation/Deactivation

 The network may activate and deactivate the TCI states of LTM candidate cell(s) configured in CandidateTCI-State and CandidateTCI-UL-State by sending the Candidate Cell TCI States Activation/Deactivation MAC CE described in clause 6.1.3.76.
 The network deactivates the TCI state(s) for one LTM candidate cell by not including the corresponding TCI state ID field(s) in the Candidate Cell TCI States Activation/Deactivation MAC CE.
-The configured candidate cell TCI state are initially deactivated upon (re-)configuration by upper layer and after reconfiguration with sync that is not triggered by LTM.
+The UE shall deactivate all TCI states of an LTM candidate cell upon (re-)configuration of any TCI state of the LTM candidate cell.
+The UE shall deactivate all TCI states of all configured LTM candidate cells for the corresponding cell group after reconfiguration with sync that is not triggered by LTM.

 The MAC entity shall: